 \subsubsection{Quantum correction}

-A Hamiltonian of a Schwarzschild metric is considered as the Born Hamiltonian with including a scalar field as small perturbation.
-A gravitational effect of a scalar field in the Lagrangian form is expressed as (\ref{LagrangianCF2}) given in Appendix~\ref{ap1}, and it is proportional to the volume form.
-A following approximation is employed to investigate a possible interplay between black holes and a scalar field: A mass spectrum is provided by a Born approximation given as (\ref{Mschw0}).
-Accordingly state vectors are parameterized using its mass eigenstate.
-In the WKB method, the effect of a scalar field appears in the Hamiltonian through $\tilde\lambda$ in (\ref{s1sol}).
-A transition probability from one mass state to another is estimated using Fermi's golden rule with the interaction Hamiltonian.
+The Hamiltonian of the Schwarzschild metric is considered as a Born Hamiltonian that includes a scalar field as a small perturbation.
+The gravitational effect of a scalar field in the Lagrangian form is expressed as (\ref{LagrangianCF2}), as given in Appendix~\ref{ap1}, and is proportional to the volume form.
+The following approximation is used to investigate the possible interplay between black holes and the scalar field: The mass spectrum is provided via the Born approximation as (\ref{Mschw0}).
+Accordingly, state vectors are parameterized using the mass eigenstates.
+The transition probability from one mass state to another is estimated using Fermi's golden rule with the interaction Hamiltonian.

-A Schwarzschild Hamiltonian (\ref{Hscw}) is denoted as $\HHH_0$ hereafter.
-Born Hamiltonian $\HHH_0$ and its Eigenstate $|\Psi_0\rangle$ with a hole mass $M_n$ can be express as
+Schwarzschild Hamiltonian $\HHH_{\textrm{Schw}}$ given in (\ref{Hscw}) is denoted $\HHH_0$ hereafter.
+The Schwarzschild Hamiltonian at the Born level $\HHH_0$ and its eigenstate $|\Psi_0\rangle$ with a black-hole mass $M_n$ can be expressed as

 where $M_n$ is given by (\ref{Mschw0}).
-Scalar Hamiltonian density $\HH$ is introduced from a Hamiltonian four-form as $\HHH=\HH~\vvv/(\kh)^2$.
-From Born Hamiltonian-form (\ref{BHF}), Born Hamiltonian-density $\HH_0$ can be obtained as
+The scalar Hamiltonian density $\HH$ is introduced from a Hamiltonian four-form as $\HHH=\HH~\vvv/(\kh)^2$.
+From the Born Hamiltonian-form (\ref{BHF}), the Born Hamiltonian density $\HH_0$ is provided as The McVittie--Thakurta Hamiltonian-form is provided as